kg4vdk/arcos-linux-modules/README.md

-# Welcome to arcOS Linux!
+# Welcome to the arcOS Linux Github repository!
 ### arcOS Linux can be obtained by visiting https://arcos-linux.com

 ### Issues for arcOS Linux and QRV Modules may be reported here.